hatnote/cronfed/README.rst

 */15 * * * * /usr/bin/python -m cronfed --output /var/www/mysite/assets/cronfed.rss /var/mail/myuser 2>&1 | tee -a /home/myuser/project/logs/cronfed.txt
 ```

-In this example we have `cronfed` regenerating our feed every fifteen
+In this example we have the installed ``cronfed`` module regenerating
-minutes.
-This is a pretty quick process in most cases, so feel free to
+our feed every fifteen minutes.
+This is a pretty quick process in most
-make it more often.
-In this case, the output of cronfed itself is
+cases, so feel free to make it more often.
+In this case, the output of
-monitored in exactly the same way as normal cron jobs, with a logfile
+cronfed itself is monitored in exactly the same way as normal cron
-and email to `user@localhost`.
+jobs, with a logfile and email to ``user@localhost``.

 History
 -------